SQream/sqream_docs/operational_guides/optimization_best_practices.rst

 Data sorting is an important factor in minimizing storage size and improving query performance.

 * Minimizing storage saves on physical resources and increases performance by reducing overall disk I/O. Prioritize the sorting of low-cardinality columns.
-This reduces the number of chunks and extents that SQream DB reads during query execution.
+This reduces the number of chunks and extents that BLUE reads during query execution.

 * Where possible, sort columns with the lowest cardinality first.
 Avoid sorting ``TEXT`` columns with lengths exceeding 50 characters.